sorriso/kube-gitops-longhorn/README.md

 ## OPTIONAL :

-the script "./1-update.sh" has been created in order to be used in an "gitOps" approach within ArgoCD
+the script "./1-update.sh" has been created in order to be used in an "gitOps" approach within ArgoCD (or equivalent)

+the script check if a new version is available and update it locally accordingly

 the folder "longhorn" contains the "up-to-date" deployment helm files (to be tuned before run) that can be used by ArgoCD to deploy